Before planning to upgrade from Classic Cloud to Cloud Next, ensure that you see the information in the following sections:

 for custom log storage instead.

-Long-running MySQL queries will now be terminated after running for 60 seconds on non-production environments or 5 minutes for production environments.
-To ensure your environments complete all long-running transactions as expected, wrap them in a MySQL transaction to avoid the risk of data loss or corruption.
-If your environments require long-running MySQL queries to complete reports or other complex data management processes, contact your Acquia accounts team to request a delay to your upgrade to Cloud Next.
+Acquia reserves the right to terminate queries at a certain threshold to preserve the overall experience.
+As a best practice, Acquia recommends that queries do not run longer than 60 seconds for non-production environments and 5 minutes for production environments.
+To ensure that your environments complete all long-running transactions as expected, wrap them in a MySQL transaction to avoid the risk of data loss or corruption.
+If your environments require long-running MySQL queries to complete reports or other complex data management processes, contact your Acquia Accounts team to request a delay to your upgrade to Cloud Next.

 Applications running on Cloud Next should test all Remote Administration patches in a Cloud Next non-production environment before pushing changes to the production environment.
 This ensures that no differences in Cloud Next and Cloud Classic logic impact the way patches behave after deployment in a Cloud Next environment.